All Episodes

 Stacked against Bush, who was the absolute glittering jewel of colossal ignorance, a walking parade of human debris himself.

-And now, six years later, the same American people had been talked into hating Bush, the same American people have been talked into blaming George Bush now.
+And now, six years later, the same American people who've been talked into hating Bush, the same American people who have been talked into blaming George Bush, now think Obama is even worse.

 This is the kind of thing to make James Carville want to regrow his hair so that he could pull it out again.